-(1) Direct & Indirect Costs & Benefits (Monetized) Direct Costs: There are no direct costs to local partners because this action does not change the existing responsibilities of local governments to implement erosion and sediment control and stormwater Management programs consistent with requirements in the Stormwater Management Act and Erosion and Sediment Control Law (Chapters 2.3 and 2.4 of the State Water Control Law, Article 3.1 of Title 62.1 of the Code of Virginia) until July 1, 2024.
-Beginning on July 1, 2024, localities will be required to implement requirements in the Virginia Erosion and Stormwater Management Act, §§ 62.1-44.15:24 et seq. of the Code of Virginia and Erosion and Sediment Control Law for Localities Not Administering a Virginia Erosion and Stormwater Management Program, §§ 62.1-44.15:51 et seq. of the Code of Virginia (amended Chapters 2.3 and 2.4 of the State Water Control Law).
-Indirect Costs: The indirect costs associated with the guidance is additional staff time necessary for local staff to attend training DEQ conducted during May and June represented localities.
+Table 2.
+Impact on 1 (1) Direct & Direct Costs: There are no direct costs to local partners because this Indirect Costs & action does not change the existing responsibilities of local governments Benefits to implement erosion and sediment control and stormwater management (Monetized) programs consistent with requirements in the Stormwater Management Act and Erosion and Sediment Control Law (Chapters 2.3 and 2.4 of the State Water Control Law, Article 3.1 of Title 62.1 of the Code of Virginia).
+Indirect Costs: The indirect costs associated with the proposed change is additional staff time necessary for local staff to attend training associated with the Handbook.
 The Department is unable to quantify these costs.
 Direct Benefits: The direct benefit to local partners is reduced confusion and up-to date specifications with additional BMPs, which will result in less staff time in reviewing, inspecting, and working through issues before and during construction.
 The Department is unable to quantify these costs.

-Indirect Benefits: The indirect benefits associated with this change are that construction projects will be completed faster and with fewer delays caused by uncertainty, thus supporting economic growth within localities.
+Indirect Benefits: The indirect benefits associated with this change is that construction projects will be completed faster and with fewer delays caused by uncertainty, thus supporting economic growth within the locality.
 The Department is unable to quantify these costs.
-(2) Present Monetized Values Direct & Indirect Costs (a) Unable to monetize direct and indirect costs.
-Direct & Indirect Benefits (b) Unable to monetize direct and indirect benefits.
-(3) Other Costs & Benefits (Non- Monetized) NA (4) Assistance NA (5) Information Sources NA rable 5.
-Impact on (1) Direct & Indirect Costs & Direct Costs: There are no direct costs that impact families associated Benefits with the guidance.
-(Monetized) Indirect Costs: There are no indirect costs that impact families associated with the guidance.
-Direct Benefits: There are no direct benefits that impact families associated with the guidance.
-Indirect Benefits: There are no indirect benefits that impact families associated with the guidance.
-(2) Present Monetized Values Direct & Indirect Costs Direct & Indirect Benefits (a) NA (b) NA (3) Other Costs & Benefits (Non- Monetized) NA (4) Information Sources NA
+(2) Present Monetized Values Direct & Indirect Costs Direct & Indirect Benefits (a) Unable to monetize direct and indirect costs. (b) Unable to monetize direct and indirect benefits.
+(3) Other Costs & Benefits (Non- Monetized) NA (4) Assistance NA (5) Information Sources NA